A resale property is a shared ownership property that was previously purchased and is now available for sale by the current owner.

-*all prices are approximate, this is a guide and buyers should look into their own cost.
+*all prices are approximate, this is a guide and buyers should research the options available to them.

 What happens when I see the home I want?

 You may have already seen a resale property you are interested in on our website or the Help to Buy website.
-A member of our Sales Team will be happy to explain anything in this booklet that you may be unsure of.
+A member of our Sales Team will be happy to explain anything that you may be unsure of.

 After viewing the property, please contact us on 0800 876 6060 or telephone the number on the sales particulars.

-You will need to complete our application form which can be found aby clicking on the 'Apply' button on the property and you will need to provide the following supporting information:
+You will need to complete our application form which can be found by clicking on the 'Apply' button on the property and you will need to provide the following supporting information:

-- Proof of your identity (a full colour copy of your passport, photo driving license)
+- Proof of your identity (i.e a full colour copy of your passport or photo driving license)

 - Full Equifax Credit Report

 - Proof of savings.
 You will need to have enough savings to cover any deposit your mortgage provider has asked you to pay, as well as savings to cover all the legal and other costs associated with buying a property;